 The SGIP is originally established in 2001 to provide financial incentives for distributed generation.
-The program went through a major transformation in 2017 and re-allocated 75% of funding to energy storage resources, which accelerated deployment of customer-sited storage in California.
+The program went through a major transformation in 2016 and re-allocated 75% of funding to energy storage resources, which accelerated deployment of customer-sited storage in California.
 Early SGIP installations were mostly standalone batteries installed by nonresidential customers to manage their demand charges for bill savings.
-Recent growth, however, is driven by the SGIP installations by residential customers who "pair" them with also in several SGIP evaluation reports, most SGIPfunded projects provided bill savings for the customers who installed them, but they provided little/no value to the grid.
-In 2019, CPUC adopted the use of a GHG signal that reflects real-time marginal GHG emission intensity in wholesale markets to align resource performance with the program's emission reduction goals.
-Later in that year, CPUC also established the SGIP Equity Resiliency budget for energy storage installations by lower-income, medically vulnerable customers who are in high fire-threat areas and at risk of outages due to utility Public Safety Power Shutoffs (PSPS).
-The funds are also made available to critical facilities and infrastructure supporting community resilience in the event of PSPS or wildfire.
+Recent growth, however, is driven by the SGIP installations by residential customers who "pair" them with rooftop solar PV.
+As documented in our study and also in several SGIP evaluation reports, most SGIPfunded projects provided bill savings for the customers who installed them, but they provided little/no value to the grid.
+In 2019, CPUC adopted the use of a GHG signal that reflects real-time marginal GHG emission intensity in wholesale electricity markets to align resource performance with the program's emission reduction goals.
+Later in that year, CPUC established the Equity Resiliency budget for energy storage installations by lowerincome, medically vulnerable customers who are in high fire-threat areas and at risk of outages due to utility Public Safety Power Shutoffs (PSPS).
+The funds are also made available to critical facilities and infrastructure supporting community resilience in the event of a PSPS or wildfire.
 As discussed in Chapter 2 (Realized Benefits and Challenges), storage projects funded under Equity Resiliency budget will create resilience value at these locations by mitigating extended customer outages.